Course Description

 Key Characteristics

-Dates | Next course will be organised in 2024 |
+Dates | Next course is will be held from 19 February to 11 March 2024 |

 Activities | 2 weeks asynchronous moderated online course, 2 self-paced simulations exercises (30-45 minutes), 1 webinar (90 minutes) |